-A semi-finished basement is one that has incomplete finishing works in terms of walls, ceilings, and floors in some of its areas.
-For instance, it can have a bedroom and a bathroom with proper floor and wall finishing, but another utility room might have an incomplete floor and wall finish.
+A semi-finished basement has incomplete finishing works in certain areas, such as walls, ceilings, and floors.
+For instance, it can have a bedroom and a bathroom with proper floor and wall finishing, while another utility room might have unfinished flooring and wall surfaces.

-In addition, the general aesthetic appeal of a house is not affected much by basements, because no one except the homeowners tends to see them much.
+In addition, basements do not affect a home's general aesthetic appeal since no one except the homeowners tends to see them.

-This article aims to discuss the factors that deem a basement as a semi-finished one and compares it to a finished and an unfinished basement.
+This article aims to discuss the factors that deem a basement as a semi-finished one and compare it to a finished and an unfinished basement.

 What is Considered a Semi-Finished Basement?